 While the service delivers convenience and immediate results, users must weigh privacy considerations against these benefits, particularly regarding data monetization.

-For those seeking alternatives, options like Clean Email, and Leave Me Alone provide varying feature sets and privacy protections.
+For those seeking alternatives, options such as Clean Email and Leave Me Alone offer varying feature sets and privacy protections.